home

 educate

 The GardenWorks Project encourages the use of organic growing methods through education, resources, and training.
-Educational events are taught throughout the year, and the Suburban Agricultural Resource Center, located in West Chicago, houses many of these trainings and Food Growers Network meetings.
+Educational events are taught throughout the year, and The GardenWorks Project Resource Center located at 2100 Manchester Road in Wheaton houses many of these trainings and Food Growers Network meetings.

 support